vigetlabs/active_admin_associations/README.md

 ### Other Configuration

-We add functionality so that when you do a destroy action you are redirect back to the Referer or the ActiveAdmin Dashboard.
+We add functionality so that when you do a destroy action you are redirected back to the Referer or the ActiveAdmin Dashboard.
 If you'd like to remove this functionality you can just put this in your `config/application.rb`:

     config.aa_associations.destroy_redirect = false